 This task combines many of the previous transportation activity reports generally published separately for each mode, such as traffic counts, traffic accidents and transit ridership reports, into a single report and adds aviation, bicycle and pedestrian activity.
 Since FY 2001/2002, the report has been entitled "Tracking the Trends."
-A draft of the FY 2010/2011 version of "Tracking the Trends" was distributed to the various transportation committees for review.
-The report was published in April 2012.
+A draft of the FY 2008/2009 version of "Tracking the Trends" was distributed to the various transportation committees for review in December 2008, and the report was published in February 2009.